-In this article, we’ll review the CBX 2 Wedge in-depth and help you decide if it is right for you.
+In this Cleveland CBX 2 Wedge review, we’ll provide you with an in-depth guide and help you decide if it is right for you.

 Table of Contents

 The new Cleveland CBX 2 Wedge is one of the best clubs that a mid-to-high handicapper can put in their bag because the CBX 2 wedge line has been designed to assist the golfer’s short game forgiveness in a variety of helpful ways.
 Featuring multi-piece construction that helps dampen vibration while creating incredible spin, the Cleveland CBX 2 Wedge provides exceptional control that golfers will fawn over.
 The hollow cavity design of the Cleveland CBX 2 wedges allows weight to be evenly distributed across the face of the club for forgiveness rarely found in a short game club.

 With some of the sharpest grooves on a wedge, the Cleveland CBX 2 Wedge delivers outrageous spin that can create stopping power on the greens and unreal height on shots from the fairway for soft landings that help with accuracy.